Woodlands & Taxation

 - Any non-residential gains above the AEA are charged at 10% for basic rate tax payers, and 20% for those whose total taxable gains fall above the higher rate threshold.

-- Entrepreneurs Relief of 10% can reduce the CGT liability further in some circumstances.
+- Business Asset Disposal Relief (formerly known as Entrepreneurs Relief) of 10% can reduce the CGT liability further in some circumstances.

 There is no official definition of a “commercial woodland”, but for your woodland to be seen as commercial there should be evidence that there is an intention to make a profit, either being used as a source of income or for capital profit.
 Selling timber, firewood or other woodland products will count as commercial activity, and normal business administration would be expected (for example a separate bank account, a management plan and objectives, a set of accounts) for a woodland to be classed as a business property.